Yawning/secp256k1-voi/README.md

 the envelope performance for `u1 * G + u2 * P` is approx 81 us on my
 system), but that implementation does not have any constant time curve operations.
-If 4-5 usec verification performance matters that much, go switch to the 8.53x larger table, and fuck up your CPU's cache.
+If 4-5 usec verification performance matters that much, patch the package to switch to the 8.53x larger table.

 Potential improvements:
+- Sit and wait for Go 1.21 to come out, it seems to do better.
 - This could use a hilariously oversized table for the variable-time scalar-basepoint multiply like dcrec (512 KiB vs 60 KiB).
 - The constant time table lookup can be trivially vectorized.